 Regardless of where you fall on any of these themes, Happiness and Truth have never been more at odds in your lifetime.
 These are all themes explored in the great science fiction of the past.
 1984?
 No wrong century.
 Animal Farm?
 No, way too political.
 Brave New World.
 Hell yea!
 My guidepost for a coherent, tightly written work that carefully weaves its themes into the lives of its characters is Aldous Huxley’s Brave New World.
 And no single chapter in the history of science fiction does it better than chapter three.

 Chapter three of Brave New World is an example of world building at its finest.
-The first time I read the book my fascination with this chapter prevented me from reading the rest of the novel.
-Chapter Three introduces us to his fordship, Mustapha Mond, who relates the arc of history to a group of students.
+The last time I read the book my fascination with this chapter prevented me from reading the rest of the novel.
+Chapter three introduces us to his fordship, Mustapha Mond, who relates the arc of history to a group of students.
 Interspersed with Mond’s exposition are the activities of some children in the park, Bernard Marx, Henry Foster, and Lenina Crowne.
 Mond’s broad strokes about the morality of community, identity, and stability play out as routine activities for our characters.
 Each character is confronted with situations that develop as themes in the story.
 The flow between Mond’s exposition and the character interaction is seamless.
 One paragraph is his fordship retelling the fourth world war, the next is Henry Foster bragging about Lenina Crowne’s sexual appetite.
 “She is very pneumatic,” Henry says after Mond has promised the students an emotionally easy life.
 Lenina informs Fanny she is spending another night with Bernard.
 Fanny is shocked.
 The students write in their notebooks, and Mond continues with a history on the short-sightedness of his ancestors.